Rules and Regulations for Landscape Architects

 a.The examination shall be the L.A.R.E prepared and administered by CLARB.
 The Board may administer a supplemental state exam if approved by the Director of the Department of Business Regulation.

 b.
 The Board shall, in its discretion, determine the content and grading standards, as well as administer any state supplemental examination(s) approved by the Director.

 b.Upon passing the L.A.R.E., submit a complete application to the Board along with a CLARB Record containing the information required by R.I.
 Gen. Laws § 5-51-6 and § 1.6(A)(3) of this Part, and any applicable fees.

-c.An approved course of study to fulfill the education requirement set forth by R.I.
-Gen. Laws § 5-51-6 shall include a Bachelor or Master of Landscape Architecture degree from an ASLA accredited program, or the following, at the discretion of the Board: a Bachelor or Master degree in a field related to landscape architecture, or completion of a non-accredited landscape architectural program.
+(1)An approved course of study to fulfill the education requirement set forth by R.I.
+Gen. Laws § 5-51-6 shall include a Bachelor or Master of Landscape Architecture degree from an ASLA accredited program, or the following, at the discretion of the Board: a Bachelor or Master degree in a field related to landscape architecture, or completion of a non-accredited landscape architecture program.

 B. Application for Individual Registration by Reciprocity

 1.Applicants shall meet the requirements of R.I.
-Gen. Laws § 5-51-7 and have two (2) years’ experience of a grade and character acceptable to the Board.
+Gen. Laws § 5-51-7 and have two (2) years of experience of a grade and character acceptable to the Board.

-2.The applicant shall provide evidence on the form supplied by the Board that his/her registration in the reciprocal state is current.
+2.The applicant shall provide evidence on the form supplied by the Board that their registration in the reciprocal state is current.